 Membership category: Senior Couple or Family registration is open from 01 April 2017

 General public from 22 April 2017 onwards.

 For club membership information Club Manager [email protected]

 All program participants are required to pay a membership fee.

-Senior Family membership are exempt from these fees.
+Participants with parents with a Senior Couple or Senior Family membership are exempt from these fees.

 Can my child bring their boat to the program?

 Yes, but it must conform to boats used in the program.
 A private boat does not guarantee a place in the program, as student/teacher ratio is limited.
 See Boat Classes for boat descriptions.

 Yes, the implementation of a credit card imprint, to be kept on file with the Club Manager, has reduced careless damage to boats, resulting in less costs to the program and keeping fees down.
 Parents will be contacted should an incident occur.
 The charge is dependent on the amount of damage.